baileyp/advent-of-code-2017/common/day-01/README.md

 # Part 1

 Not complicated but that is to be expected for the first puzzle.
 Key CS concepts seem to just be loops and pointer manipulation.
-Should be solvable in O(n) time and O(n) space where `n` is the characgter length of the input.
+Should be solvable in O(n) time and O(n) space where `n` is the character length of the input.

 # Part 2